elgiborsolution/laravel-database-encryption/README.md

 * Minimal configuration
 * Include searching encrypted data using the following:
     `whereEncrypted` and `orWhereEncrypted`
-* uses Laravel's Facades `Crypt` for encrypting and decrypting fields
+* uses openssl for encrypting and decrypting fields

 ## Requirements